biostar-dev/g-sdk/docs/_apis/display.md

 : Close the menu after the timeout in seconds.
 The default is 20 seconds.

 msgTimeout
-: Close the mesage dialog after the timeout in milliseconds.
+: Close the message dialog after the timeout in milliseconds.
 The default is 2,000 milliseconds.

 backlightTimeout
 : Turn off the backlight after the timeout in seconds.
 The default is 20 seconds.